 Dave Moore asks you to lend a hand to the Assistance League of Pueblo along with Madeline Murray and Pat Klomp.
 It’s an organization run completely by volunteers.
 Their main program is Operation School Bell.
 It provides clothes for kids in K-8th grades who wouldn’t normally have new clothes to start the school year, giving them more confidence in the classroom.
 They receive funding through events like the Dillard’s Holiday Fashion Preview & Luncheon.
 Also, their thrift store, the Bargin Box is open year-round.
 The Assistance League of Pueblo is always in need of volunteers and your financial help.
 Call (719) 544-1528 or learn more here.

-Pueblo’s Podcast Special Edition: Coronavirus in our Community
+Special Edition Coronavirus in our Community 3: Supporting Pueblo Marketplace